Aboriginal stone arrangement

 Aboriginal stone arrangements are a form of rock art constructed by Aboriginal Australians.
 Typically, they consist of stones, each of which may be about 30 cm in size, laid out in a pattern extending over several metres or tens of metres.
-Notable examples have been made by many different Australian Aboriginal cultures, and in many case are thought to be associated with spiritual ceremonies.
+Notable examples have been made by many different Australian Aboriginal cultures, and in many cases are thought to be associated with spiritual ceremonies.

 Particularly fine examples are in Victoria, where the stones can be very large (up to 1 m high).
 For example, the stone arrangement at Wurdi Youang consists of about 100 stones arranged in an egg-shaped oval about 50 m across.
 Each stone is well-embedded into the soil, and many have "trigger-stones" to support them.
 The appearance of the site is very similar to that of the megalithic stone circles found throughout Britain (although the function and culture are presumably completely different).
-Although its association with Indigenous Australians is well-authenticated and beyond doubt, the purpose is unclear, although it may have a connection with initiation rites.
+Although its association with Aboriginal Australians is well-authenticated and beyond doubt, the purpose is unclear, although it may have a connection with initiation rites.
 It has also been suggested that the site may have been used for astronomical purposes (Morieson 2003).
 Other well-known examples in Victoria include the stone arrangements at Carisbrook and Lake Bolac.

-Australia's largest collection of standing stones is said to be at Murujuga, also known as the Burrup Peninsula or the Dampier Archipelago, in Western Australia, which includes tall standing stones similar to the European menhirs, as well as circular stone arrangements.